-Are you considering adding an Arizona room to your house or perhaps making your garage a workspace?
+Are you considering adding a room to your house or making your garage a workspace?

 - Easy to install.
-Window units mount in an open window.
+Window units are simply mounted in an open window.
 Wall units are a little more complicated as they require a hole to be cut in an exterior wall.

 - Not very versatile.
 Window units require a window to the outside and wall units require an exterior wall to work.

 - Ugly.
 Most window and wall air conditioners aren’t nice to look at.
 They’re big, bulky eyesores.
 Plus, window units take up one of your windows.

 - Noisy.
 Window units can be loud since the compressor and condenser are in the same unit and hanging from your window.

 - Security problem.
 A window unit could be an easy entry point into your home for a burglar.

 - Only cools one room.
 If you need to cool more than one room, you’ll have to buy additional window air conditioners.

 - Uneven cooling: Some window units leave the room feeling too cold or too warm, and can struggle to maintain a consistent temperature.

 - Less energy-efficient than a mini-split system.
 Window and wall units generally consume more energy to cool a room, which results in higher monthly energy bills.